-I'm currently a member of the CanWheel team, and my master's thesis is in shared control with application to robotic wheelchairs!
-CanWheel is an interdisciplinary research program involving 18 principal investigators across 7 Canadian institutions.
-CanWheel's mission is to improve mobility of older adults by both improving the way powered wheelchairs are used, and bringing powered wheelchairs to a wider audience than ever before.
+At UBC, I was a member of the CanWheel team, and my master's thesis was in shared control with application to robotic wheelchairs!
+CanWheel was an interdisciplinary research program involving 18 principal investigators across 7 Canadian institutions.
+Our mission was to improve mobility of older adults by both improving the way powered wheelchairs are used, and bringing powered wheelchairs to a wider audience than ever before.

 Learning the Hyperparameters of Human Movement